the-turing-way/the-turing-way/book/content/reproducible_environments/03/yaml.md

 Because of their simplicity YAML files can be hand written.
 Alternatively they can be automatically generated as discussed [above](#Package_management_systems).
 From a YAML file a computational environment can be replicated in a few ways.

-- **Manually.** It can be done manually by carefully installing the specified packages etc. Because YAML files can also specify operating systems and versions that may or may not match that of the person trying to replicate the environment this may require the use of a [virtual machine](#Virtual_machines).
+- **Manually.** It can be done manually by carefully installing the specified packages.
+Because YAML files can also specify operating systems and versions that may or may not match that of the person trying to replicate the environment this may require the use of a [virtual machine](#Virtual_machines).
 - **Via package management systems such as Conda.** As [discussed](#Package_management_systems) as well as being able to generate YAML files from computational environments Conda can also generate computational environments from YAML files.

 <a name="Security_issues"></a>